SimeonLukas/obsidian-kindle-export/README.md

 # Project 2: obsidian-kindle-export
-## An Obsidian-Plugin which sends your notes to your Kindle as .mobi file
+## An Obsidian-plugin which sends your notes to your Kindle as .mobi file
 ![](https://github.com/SimeonLukas/obsidian-kindle-export/raw/main/files/screenrecord.gif)

 [This is the exported .mobi File](https://github.com/SimeonLukas/obsidian-kindle-export/blob/main/files/Export-Test.mobi)